Jewish Labour Movement

-The Jewish Labour Movement (JLM), known as Poale Zion (Great Britain) from 1903 to 2004, is one of the oldest socialist societies affiliated to the UK Labour Party.
-It is a member of the progressive coalition of Avodah/Meretz/Arzenu/Ameinu within the World Zionist Organization.
-Its sister parties are the Israeli Labor Party (Havodah) and Meretz.
+The Jewish Labour Movement (JLM), known as Poale Zion (Great Britain) from 1903 to 2004, is a Labour Zionist socialist society affiliated with the UK Labour Party.
+It was a member of the Avodah–Meretz–Arzenu–Ameinu grouping within the World Zionist Organization.

-JLM is affiliated to the Board of Deputies of British Jews and the Zionist Federation of Great Britain and Ireland.
-Its objects are to maintain and promote Labour or Socialist Zionism as the movement for self-determination of the Jewish people within the state of Israel, and to support, develop and promote political activists who work to enable the objects and values of the Jewish Labour Movement.
+JLM is affiliated with the Board of Deputies of British Jews and the Zionist Federation of Great Britain and Ireland.
+The organisation's stated aims include maintaining and promoting Labour Zionism and supporting the development of political activists aligned with the Jewish Labour Movement's principles.

 Aims and membership

-The organisation's aim is stated as "To organise and maintain a political movement of Jewish people within the UK Labour Party and the international labour movement".
+The organisation states that its aim is "to organise and maintain a political movement of Jewish people within the UK Labour Party and the international labour movement".

-Full membership is open to Jewish people, while non-Jewish supporters can apply for ally membership.
-Only full members are eligible for a vote in JLM processes and internal elections.
-Members of parties which oppose the Labour Party in elections are ineligible for membership.
+Full membership is open to Jews, while non-Jewish supporters may apply for ally membership.
+Only full members are eligible to vote in JLM decision-making processes and internal elections.
+Individuals who are members of political parties that oppose the Labour Party in elections are ineligible for membership.

-The values of the JLM are centred around a connection between socialism, the Labour Party and socialist Zionism, and the values which are espoused by these movements, including international peace and cooperation, social justice, equality and freedom.
-This doctrine is enshrined in the organisation's constitution and values, which state their values as including 'international peace and cooperation,' 'democratic socialism in the UK and Israel, 'the application of 'Jewish ethical principles to create a society based on social justices and a sustainable environment', 'to promote the centrality of Israel in Jewish life' and opposition to 'fascist, racist and anti-Semitic groups.'
+The Jewish Labour Movement's stated values are based on a relationship between the Labour Party and Labour Zionism.
+These values are set out in the organisation's constitution and include support for international peace and cooperation; democratic socialism in the United Kingdom and Israel; the application of Jewish ethical principles to the pursuit of social justice and environmental sustainability; the promotion of the centrality of Israel in Jewish life; and opposition to fascist, racist, and antisemitic groups.

 Poale Zion

 Establishment

-The origins of Poale Zion in Britain were in the Ma'aravi ("Western") Society, formed in London in 1902 by Jewish socialist journalist Kalman Marmor, under the influence of the Eastern European Labour Zionist movement led by Marxist theorist Ber Borochov.
-Branches of Poale Zion were formed in London and Leeds in 1903/04 and 1905 respectively, and in Manchester and Liverpool by 1906.
-Two branches were formed in London, one by the garment workers union, one by the Independent Cabinet Makers Union.
-A permanent headquarters was opened in Whitechapel in February 1904, and a nationwide organisation was launched at a conference in Manchester in 1906.
+Poale Zion in Britain originated in the Ma'aravi ("Western") Society, which was formed in London in 1902 by the Jewish journalist Kalman Marmor, influenced by the Eastern European Labour Zionist movement led by Ber Borochov.
+Branches of Poale Zion were established in London and Leeds in 1903–1904 and 1905 respectively, and in Manchester and Liverpool by 1906.
+Two branches operated in London, one affiliated with the garment workers' union and the other with the Independent Cabinet Makers Union.
+A permanent headquarters was opened in Whitechapel in February 1904, and a national organisation was formally established at a conference held in Manchester in 1906.